calvinli/pacerrssscraper/README.md

 wied   63285     #MalibuMedia v.
 Doe 13-536
 innd   73135     #MalibuMedia v.
 Nguyen 13-163
 ```
-`name` overrides the official name of the case, which
+`name`, which is required, overrides the official name of the case.)
-is often overly verbose.)

 List of US District Courts with RSS feeds
 -----------------------------------------